logzio/logz-docs/_source/user-guide/infrastructure-monitoring/annotations.md

 * Click the gear **<i class="li li-gear"></i>** in the dashboard's top menu (upper right corner).
 * Select **Annotations** > **New**.
 * The annotation form will appear.
 Fill in the form, starting with the **General** section.
-  1. Give a short **Name**.
+  1. Select an informative **Name**.
 The name should describe the significance of the event.
-  2. Select a logging account as the **Data source**.
-This is the relevant Kibana account.
+  2. Select a **Data source** from your logging accounts.
+This is the relevant Kibana account you want to correlate with your metrics.

 <video autoplay loop>
   <source src="https://dytvr9ot2sszz.cloudfront.net/logz-docs/grafana-videos/grafana7-annotations.mp4" type="video/mp4" />